 Note: Each figure present the results of estimating Equation 2 while leaving one city out of the sample each time.
 The first two panels show the estimated coefficients for the Black share of the city's population residing in the tract.
 The second two panels show the estimated coefficients for the log median home value.
-The third two panels show the estimated coefficients for the log median nome, log median rent.
+The third two panels show the estimated coefficients for the log median nent.
 The last two panels show the estimated coefficients for the distance to the city center.
-All regressions include city fixed effects, Black share, high school share, log median income, log median rent, log median home value, log area, log slope, log slope, log distance to the nearest river, log number of cars per 10k inhabitants, and an indicator if the governor was a Republican.
+All regressions include city fixed effects, Black share, log median income, log median nent, log median home value, log area, log slope, log distance to the nearest river, log number of cars per 10k inhabitants, and an indicator if the governor was a Republican.
 Standard errors are clustered at the city level and observations are weighted by the tract's total population.